powerhome/Blogpost-1/SQL_aggregate_functions.md

 SELECT MAX(age)
 FROM celebrities;
 ```
-This will return Al Pacino which is the senior on the list, 78 years young __Hooah!__
+This will return Al Pacino which is the senior on the list, 78 years young - _Hooah!_

 ```
 SELECT MIN(age)